Abbeyfield founder Richard Carr-Gomm set up the first Abbeyfield House in Bermondsey, South London in 1956.

 Recognising that many older people were living alone and feeling isolated in their own communities, Richard Carr-Gomm wanted to provide them with a safe, secure home where they could find friendship and support.
 Soon after buying a house and inviting two local residents to move in, he acquired five more properties and set up the Abbeyfield Society.
 The idea grew from there and Abbeyfield Houses are now found throughout the UK and in eight other territories across five continents.

-View a video produced by the Abbeyfield Society in the UK, which features footage of Richard Carr-Gomm talking about his objectives, as well as interviews with current residents.
+Watch the video above, which was produced by the Abbeyfield Society in the UK, and features founder Richard Carr-Gomm talking about his objectives.

 Abbeyfield in New Zealand